vertica/VerticaPy/EXAMPLE.md

-The column "body" is useless as it is only the ID of the passengers.
-Besides, it has too much missing values.
+The 'body' column doesn't help us here, as it is only the ID of the passengers.
+Remember: we're looking for data that might impact a person's chances of survival.

-The column "home.dest" will not influence the survival as it is from where the passengers embarked and where they are going to.
-We can have the same conclusion with "embarked" which is the port of embarkation.
-The column 'ticket' which is the ticket ID will also not give us information on the survival.
-Let's analyze the columns "name" and "cabin to see if we can extract some information.
-Let's first look at the passengers 'name'.
+Similarly, we don't care about where the passengers are going, which port they left from, or their ticket ID, so we can ignore the 'home.dest,' 'embarked,' and 'ticket' columns.

+Let's analyze the 'name' and 'cabin' columns and see if we can extract some information.
+We begin with 'name':

 ```python